input-output-hk/cardano-docs.iohk.io/_docs/technical/protocols/2017-01-01-application-level.md

 stake of delegate when calculating stakeholders for Follow-The-Satoshi.

 Every particular stakeholder can share stake with one and only one delegate.
-To revoke certificate a node should create a new certificate and put itself as both issuer and delegate.
+To revoke certificate, a node should create a new certificate and put itself as both issuer and delegate.

 ### Messages table